MarkJelic/TEC-1G/Documentation/ioports.md

 If you are looking for physical pinouts of the TEC-1G port connectors, please refer to other documentation from the index.

-## IO ports
+## TEC-1 Compatable IO Ports

-Note that the IO port decoder chip for ports 00 to 07 does not check bit D7 - hence IO ports 00 to 07 are also available as ports 80h to 87h.
+** Note that the IO port decoder chip for ports 00 to 07 does not check bit D7 - hence I/O ports 00 to 07 are also available as ports 80h to 87h.
 This is for JMON/LCD compatability.

 ### Port 00 - Keyboard data input
  - bits 0-4 - binary keypressed value from the 74c923 chip